 Prior to taking this CISA course online, it is recommended that candidates have a minimum of five years of work experience in information security audit, control, assurance, or security.

-CISA stands for Certified Information Systems Auditor and is a certification that is granted by the Information Systems Audit and Control Association (ISACA).
+What is CISA?CISA stands for Certified Information Systems Auditor and is a certification that is granted by the Information Systems Audit and Control Association (ISACA).
 It is the most recognized credential for IS audit control, assurance, and security professionals.
 It is designed for audit managers, IT auditors, security professionals, and consultants.

-Our CISA training provides you with all the knowledge you need to be eligible to work in a professional information systems auditing role and pass the CISA certification exam.
+What is Involved in this online CISA training?Our CISA training provides you with all the knowledge you need to be eligible to work in a professional information systems auditing role and pass the CISA certification exam.
 The course is a comprehensive study of the auditing process, including:

 While there are no prerequisites for this CISA course, it is suggested that you have previous work experience in information security audit, control, assurance, or security, as previous professional work experience is required to become certified.

-Employees who are CISA certified are seen as knowledgeable, with skills including auditing information systems, ensuring compliance, managing vulnerabilities, and instituting control.
+Why Get CISA Certification?Employees who are CISA certified are seen as knowledgeable, with skills including auditing information systems, ensuring compliance, managing vulnerabilities, and instituting control.
 Additionally, the benefits of achieving CISA certification include:

-The primary role of the information technology auditor is to ensure that there are no situations of unnecessary spending, fraud, or noncompliance with federal regulations and governmental laws.
+What Jobs Are CISA Certified Professionals Qualified to Do?The primary role of the information technology auditor is to ensure that there are no situations of unnecessary spending, fraud, or noncompliance with federal regulations and governmental laws.

 CISA certification holders may be hired for the following positions:

-To earn a CISA certification, candidates must pass the CISA test with a score of at least 450 (out of a possible 800) and have at least five years of professional experience in information systems auditing, assurance, control, or security.
+What Are the Requirements for CISA Certification?To earn a CISA certification, candidates must pass the CISA test with a score of at least 450 (out of a possible 800) and have at least five years of professional experience in information systems auditing, assurance, control, or security.
 The previous experience requirement must have been within the last ten years preceding the application date for certification.

 The CISA exam consists of 150 multiple choice questions, for which you have four hours (240 minutes) to complete.
 The exam questions cover five domains: